Aviraljain15/CampusConnect/README.md

 The project leverages the power of smart contracts to provide a transparent and immutable environment for communication and registration on campus.

 ## Project Vision
-The vision behind CampusConnect is to createsecure and open platform for students and faculty, allowing them to communicate seamlessly while promoting transparency, efficiency, and decentralization in educational institutions.
+The vision behind CampusConnect is to createsecure to open platform for students and faculty, allowing them to communicate seamlessly while promoting transparency, efficiency, and decentralization in educational institutions.

 With this project, we aim to enhance campus connectivity and reduce the reliance on centralized systems for announcements, fostering trust among users.